Office HoursMo-So 8.00-17.00

 VDP: What is so special about your winery?

-Philipp Rumpf: Since 1708, our family has been cultivating vineyards that still produce the grapes for our best wines today.
+Georg Rumpf: Since 1708, our family has been cultivating vineyards that still produce the grapes for our best wines today.
 We distinguish ourselves through stringency and clarity in the quality and styles of our wines.
-For more than 20 years, we have been the only VDP winery on the Nahe to operate our wine tavern, where we offer refined regional dishes.
+For more than 20 years, we have been the only VDP.Estate on the Nahe to operate our wine tavern, where we offer refined regional dishes.

 VDP: What is your winery philosophy?